paulkarpenko/us-code-ui/uscode/title-51-national-and-commercial-space-programs/chapter-409-miscellaneous.md

 <a id="section-40903"></a>
 ## § 40903.
-Experimental Program to Stimulate Competitive Research—merit grant competition requirements
+Established Program to Stimulate Competitive Research—merit grant competition requirements
-**(a) Definition of Eligible State.—** In this section, the term “eligible State” means a State designated by the Administrator as eligible to compete in the National Science Foundation’s Experimental Program to Stimulate Competitive Research.
+**(a) Definition of Eligible State.—** In this section, the term “eligible State” means a State designated by the Administrator as eligible to compete in the National Science Foundation’s Established Program to Stimulate Competitive Research.

 **(b) Competition.—** Making use of the existing infrastructure established in eligible States by the National Science Foundation, the Administrator shall conduct a merit grant competition among the eligible States in areas of research important to the mission of the Administration.
 With respect to a grant application by an eligible State, the Administrator shall consider—